UCEAP Scholarship FAQs

 Q: How will I be informed if I am awarded a UCEAP scholarship?

-A: UCEAP will send you an email by the end of April 2013 at the email you provided in your application to inform you of the status of your application.
+A: UCEAP will send you a message at the email address you provided in your application to inform you of the status of your application.
+Status notifications will go out by April 1 for Summer programs, May 1 for Fall programs, and November 1 for Spring programs.
 If you have been selected for a scholarship, you will need to fill out an acceptance form.

 Q: How will I receive the scholarship monies/award?